 While discussing gifted items I’d like to bring up the controversial topic of bloggers selling items they are gifted.
 My feeling is that if they bartered for that item, they have the right to do with it as they see fit.
 It is a form of income, it should be noted on taxes as income, and just like a paycheck the blogger should be able to spend that income in the manner s/he chooses.
 I try to choose gifted items that I actually want and will use on a regular basis, but I have been known to sell gifted items on eBay and Poshmark.

-Other Ways to Make Income as a Blogger
+More Ways to Make Money as a Blogger

-If you have any questions regarding monetization of blogs, feel free to ask in the comments!
+If you have any questions regarding how bloggers make money, feel free to ask in the comments!